simhanature/SHXMLParser/README.md

 ## SHXMLParser

-Easy to use automatic XML Parser built on NSXML Parser.
+Easy to use automatic XML Parser built on NSXMLParser.
+Convert your XML data into native 'Obj C object' in just 2 steps.

 **How To Use:**